 Wall of Fame

 A number of years ago, Westhampton Beach School District established a Wall of Fame to honor former students, faculty members, and staff for extraordinary achievements in one or more of the following: academics, fine arts, school/community service, business, and public service.
-The Wall of Fame is located in the rear gym lobby of the High School, and individual plaques commemorating member achievements are permanently affixed to the wall.
-Take note of the impressive collection of district alumni the next time you visit the High School.
+The Wall of Fame is located in the hall showcase of the district auditorium, and individual plaques commemorating member achievements are permanently affixed to the wall.
+Take note of the impressive collection of district alumni the next time you visit the district auditorium.
 For more information, please contact Wall of Fame Committee Chairperson and Athletic Director Kathy Masterson at (631) 288-3800.

 The Wall of Fame Committee is currently accepting nominations.
 To nominate an individual for this distinguished honor, please fill out the application form below and return it to: